d12frosted/elpa-mirror/gnu/embark-readme.txt

-  immediate minibuffer exit can be disabled for specific actions in order to allow editing the input; this is done by adding the `embark--allow-edit' function to the appropriate entry of `embark-setup-action-hooks').
+  immediate minibuffer exit can be disabled for specific actions in order to allow editing the input; this is done by adding the `embark--allow-edit' function to the appropriate entry of `embark-target-injection-hooks').
 Embark inserts the target string at the first minibuffer opened by the action command, and if the command happens to prompt the user for input more than once, the user still interacts with the second and further prompts in the normal fashion.
 Note that if a command does not prompt the user for input in the minibuffer, Embark still allows you to use it as an action, but of course, never inserts the target anywhere.
 (There are plenty of examples in the default configuration of commands that do not prompt the user bound to keys in the action maps, most of the region actions, for instance.)